hemanth-narra/Hemanth-narra/Advertising.md

 And yet, over the last few years, something fundamental has changed.

-What earlier felt risky—explaining your services publicly, writing blog posts, sharing professional updates online, or even maintaining a detailed website—is now permitted under the updated ethical framework of the Institute of Chartered Accountants of India (ICAI).
+What earlier felt risky, explaining your services publicly, writing blog posts, sharing professional updates online, or even maintaining a detailed website is now permitted under the updated ethical framework of the Institute of Chartered Accountants of India (ICAI).

 The reform was quiet, but its impact on how Chartered Accountants communicate is significant.

-This post explains what ICAI allows now (as of 2026), what still isn’t allowed, and how CAs can present their work clearly, factually, and ethically, without second-guessing every sentence they publish.
+This post explains what ICAI allows now (as of 2026), what still isn’t allowed, and how CAs can present their work clearly, factually, and ethically, without second guessing every sentence they publish.

 ## Advertising by Chartered Accountants: What Is Allowed Now

-Yes—advertising is allowed under ICAI rules, subject to conditions.
+Yes,advertising is allowed under ICAI rules, subject to conditions.

 CAs and CA firms may advertise professional services, both online and offline.
 This includes promoting specific areas of practice and using platforms like Google or LinkedIn to reach prospective clients.